Price: Inexpensive - moderate

 Ambiance: Simple modern, atmosphere.
 The walls are covered with wood and subway tiles and a black-and-white photo mural.

 Recommended For: Diners looking for high end coal fired pizza with a crunchy, yet tender, and tasty crust topped with fresh home made and imported ingredients.

-Not Recommended For: Diners who prefer pizzas made with many heavy pre-packaged toppings.
+Not Recommended For: Diners who prefer Americanized pizzas using heavy pre-packaged toppings.